 Witch Ancestors: How to Find Witches in Your Family Tree

 Every one has an interesting ancestors in their lineage.
 We find preachers, movie stars, blacksmiths, villains, even royalty in our family trees.
 Some of us have accused witch ancestors, too!
 Think about how big a family tree is the further back you go – the likelihood of witch ancestors increases.
-Hundreds of thousands of people were accused of witchcraft between the eighth century and the eighteenth century in various places in Europe and the United States.
+Hundreds of thousands of people were accused of witchcraft between the eighth and eighteenth century throughout the world.
 The web gives access to ancestral information including lists of accused witches.

 Finding Your Witch Ancestors: Family Trees

 Ancestry.com is a great place to research and document your ancestral line.
 While it does cost money and time, it is worth it.
+Another great site is Geni.com.
+First, prepare yourself to spend time on this project.
+It won’t be a quick google search.
 You will have to spend time researching and documenting your family tree to find a link to a witch ancestor.
 Most of us don’t have the same last name as our witch ancestors, so we will create a list of last names in our tree.
 Also keep in mind, there are variations of names over time and place.
 For example, your last name might be Spade now but two hundred years ago your ancestors’ last name was actually Spaht.
 When they moved, they changed it.
-This is a common occurrence.
+This is common.

 Step #1: Build Your Family Tree

 Build your family tree online (if you haven’t already).
 If you can’t afford an online ancestry database like ancestry.com, build a family tree manually.
 This will take more time and effort, but it can be done by talking to people in your family and gathering important documents from family members and libraries.
 Go back as far as you can until you hit a wall, until you can’t find any further ancestors.
 Sometimes you might get lucky and find a story about one of your ancestors that might tip you off to the fact that he or she was a witch.
 If not, continue on to step #2.